MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 To solve this situation, you can test for the availability of the APIs in the installed runtime, before your code calls the API.
 This test for newer functionality is similar to other web development best practices that detect supported features before using new web APIs.
 To test for API availability in the installed runtime, use:

-*   The `queryinterface` in C/C++.
+*   `QueryInterface` in C/C++.
-*   A try/catch block in .NET or WinUI.
+*   A `try/catch` block in .NET or WinUI.

-For more information, navigate to [Determine WebView2 Runtime requirement][Webview2ConceptsVersioningDetermineWebview2RuntimeRequirement].
+For more information, navigate to [Testing whether the installed Runtime supports a recent API][Webview2ConceptsVersioningDetermineWebview2RuntimeRequirement].

 ## Update the Fixed Version Runtime